DenisC96/Repo-Context-Packager/README.md

 # Repo-Context-Packager

 Pack Git Repository into a text file for use in LLM
+Release 0.1

 ## Instruction for Windows Users: